 This page gives advice on:

 - what to do immediately after a sexual assault

 - emergency consular support

 Sexual assault can happen anywhere, to anyone.
-Both men and women can be victims of assault when overseas.
+Both men and women can be victim/survivors of assault when overseas.

 People who commit sexual assault may try to control you using drugs, threats and violence.

 Sexual assault is an abuse of your sense of safety and control.
 It can leave you feeling powerless and ashamed.

 You may feel powerless, but you can take control of what you do next.